jerfeson/slim4-skeleton/README.md

 * `public`:     The public directory contains `index.php` file, assets such as images, JavaScript, and CSS
 * `vendor`:     Composer dependencies

+## Roadmap

+ - [ ] more service providers
+ - [ ] more code examples

 ## Contributing

  - welcome to discuss a bugs, features and ideas.

+## License

+jerfeson/slim4-skeleton is release under the Apache 2 license.

 ## Thanks